Khongchai/web-spirograph/README.md

 The `render` method is called everytime there is a change to the parameters, a resize happens, a transformation is applied to the matrix (zoom, pan), or the focused cycloid has changed.
 I could have gone with caching the rendered output and added a debounce or throttle wrapper to minimize the rendering time, but doing that would mean losing the ability to see the change animating as the parameters change in real time.
 Instead, the `globalTimeStep` property can be used to help improve the performance, when the renderer takes too long.

-With the render method, I would like to use webGL's drawElements or drawArrays to help me draw all the points mentioned previously all at once.
+In the render method, I used webGL's drawElements or drawArrays to help me draw all the lines (2 points) all at once.
 This means that I have to put the points into an array and then pass them all to the renderer.

 ```ts
 const points = [];